 “The Song of Helaine,” by J.L.
-Royce, was first published on October 1, 2020 in Love Letters to Poe and can be found in Love Letters to Poe: Volume 1, Issue 1.
-You can get a free copy by joining Love Letters to Poe.
+Royce, was first published on October 1, 2020 in Love Letters to Poe and can be found in Love Letters to Poe, Volume 1: A Toast to Edgar Allan Poe.

 Interview with J.L.
 Royce, Author of “The Song of Helaine”

 What inspired your story?

 Poe was one of the inspirations for my adolescent efforts at poetry.
 When I began writing this story, I knew I wanted to embrace the voice of Poe, incorporating the rhythm of his poetry in the narration.
 Thematically, the story reflects an interest in the intersection of life and death I share with him.